skalarproduktraum/phd-thesis/chapters/rendering.md

 ### Configurable Rendering Pipelines

 scenery provides configurable rendering pipelines which can contain multiple passes over the scene's geometry, or postprocessing (fullscreen) passes.

 The renderpasses are read from a YAML file.
-A simple example for a forward shading pipeline with HDR postprocessing can be seen in Listing \ref{lst:SimpleForwardShading}.
+A simple example for a forward shading pipeline with HDR postprocessing can be seen in Listing \ref{lst:SimpleForwardShading}: In this simple pipeline, the scene contents are rendered in a single pass into the 16bit RGBA floating point rendertarget HDR (line 5) by the `Scene` rendering pass (line 11).
+The HDR postprocessing is done in the `PostprocessHDR` pass (line 18), which outputs to the viewport.

 \begin{lstlisting}[language=YAML, caption={Simple forward shading rendering pipeline definition.}, label=lst:SimpleForwardShading]
 name: Forward Shading